• Skip to primary navigation

 • Mac

-Windows 10 makes use of Face Detection and Recognition technology in Windows Hello login and the Photos App.
-If you do not want to use this feature, you can Disable Face Detection, both in Windows Hello and Photos App.
+If you do not want to use this feature, Microsoft provides the option to disable Face Detection & Biometrics, both in Windows Hello and Photos App.

 1. Disable Face Detection in Photos App

-If you do not want the Photos App to use Face Detection to recognize people, you can easily disable this feature by going to Photos App Settings on your computer.
+If you do not want the photos App to use Face Detection to recognize people, you can disable this feature by going to Photos App Settings on your computer.

 Open Settings in Photos App